December Beekeeping UK – Fondant, Oxalic Acid and Winter Care

 - Ignoring damaged roofs, loose straps or unstable stands after winter storms.

-- Putting off record-keeping and planning until spring instead of using the quiet time well.
+- Putting off record-keeping, diagnosis review and planning until spring instead of using the quiet time well.

-If you are unsure, talk to your local association or mentor, and revisit guides on Hive Management, Varroa Management, Hive Hygiene and Bee Gardening.
+If you are unsure, talk to your local association or mentor, and revisit guides on Hive Management, Varroa Management, Hive Hygiene, Bee Health Checker, Other Conditions and Bee Gardening.

-Your main tasks are checking hive weight by hefting, topping up light colonies with fondant, planning and carrying out an oxalic acid treatment at an appropriate time, watching for condensation or storm damage and reviewing your records and plans for next season.
+Your main tasks are checking hive weight by hefting, topping up light colonies with fondant, planning and carrying out an oxalic acid treatment at an appropriate time, watching for condensation or storm damage, reviewing possible winter health problems and updating your records and plans for next season.

 Choose a calm day, have everything ready, gently lift the roof and any empty super or cover, place the fondant directly over the cluster (typically on the crownboard feed hole or frames), replace the eke or super and close up promptly.